Returning to work safely following COVID-19 closures and work safely protocols

 If an employee has symptoms of the virus during work hours, your employer must have a designated isolation area for employees and must follow a specific procedure:

-- The designated manager must direct the person to a designated isolation area, along a designated route
+- The designated manager must direct the person to a designated isolation area, along a designated route (make provisions for one or more persons displaying symptoms such as an additional isolation area or have contingency plans in place)

 - Maintain a 2 metre distance